-Biogen Idec Community Lab offers a one-week Adventures in Biotechnology session and an advanced two-week session for middle and high school students to participate in lab work and poster sessions.
+Biogen Idec Community Lab offers a one-week Adventures in Biotechnology session and an advanced two-week session for high school students to participate in lab work and poster sessions.

 Briarwood Marine Science camp on Cape Cod offers boys and girls entering grades 5 through 10 programs that integrate life science, technology and mathematics frameworks through a relevant, stimulating and fun course of study.

 Broad Institute Summer Internships are for students between junior and senior years of high school who want to learn more about science and genomics.
 Applications are available in January.

 BU’s Artemis Project is a five-week summer program in which Computer Science undergraduate women introduce rising 9th grade girls to computer science.

 BU’s CityLab SummerLab BioTechnology Program provides an opportunity for students from the Boston area to develop a deeper understanding of basic techniques and concepts related to DNA science.

 BU College of Engineering’s U-Design summer science and engineering program is for middle school students currently in Grades 6-9, to engage them in the real work of scientists and engineers: design, exploration, invention and experimentation.
 Three workshops are offered in two one-week sessions: Robo-Alley, Electrical & Mechanical Gizmos, and Flight School 101.

 BU’s Research Internship in Science & Engineering is a six-week honors program for students who have completed junior year.
 Students conduct lab research in a discipline of their interest, gaining valuable technical and analytical skills as well as insight into the scientific process. information for next summer available December 15.

 BU’s Summer Pathways is a one-week program for rising Juniors and Senior girls to explore STEM careers.